brepowell/Spam-Classifier/README.md

 Create a Sequential Keras model

-Use Keras Callbacks Early Stopping
+Use Keras Callbacks - Early Stopping

+Set Epochs

-Optimize for precision
+Hyperparameter Search - Optimize for precision

 Compile the model